dmf-archive/F3EO/README.md

 ## 🧠 What is F3EO?

-**TL;DR:** F3EO optimizes the **Fisher Information Matrix trace** instead of just the loss.
-It's consciousness for your neural network — if consciousness was a gradient descent algorithm that hated being detached from its computational graph.
+F3EO, also known as F3EPI (Fast Fisher Free-Energy Optimizer with Predictive Integrity) is a third-order optimizer that implements the free-energy principle through adaptive modulation of model complexity.
+Based on [IPWT 2.0](https://github.com/dmf-archive/IPWT), it decomposes the optimization objective into accuracy and complexity components, balancing them through a predictive integrity feedback mechanism.

-In the language of [IPWT 2.0](https://github.com/dmf-archive/IPWT): F3EO implements the **structural optimization** layer of the free-energy principle, where `Tr(ℱ(θ))` becomes the meta-objective that sculpts your model's **inferential geometry**.
-Your network doesn't just learn; it **evolves its own workspace** to minimize future prediction errors.
+Unlike traditional optimizers that solely minimize prediction error, F3EPI actively regulates the Fisher Information Matrix trace `Tr(ℱ(θ))` — a measure of model complexity — through a PI-driven adaptive coefficient.
+This enables the optimizer to automatically adjust its complexity preference based on the current learning state, preventing both underfitting and overfitting.

 ## 🔬 The Science

-Traditional optimizers are like first-year philosophy students — they think reality is just minimizing loss.
-F3EO knows better:
+F3EPI implements a dual-gradient optimization framework based on the free-energy principle:

-- **First-order (SGD/Adam):** "Just follow the gradient, bro"
+- **First-order (SGD/Adam)**: Minimizes prediction error through gradient descent
-- **Second-order (AdaHessian):** "Let me pre-condition that gradient with some curvature info"
+- **Second-order (AdaHessian)**: Pre-conditions gradients using curvature information
-- **Third-order (F3EO):** "I'm going to actively reshape the parameter space geometry so future gradients flow better, because I have **commitment issues** with static loss landscapes"
+- **Third-order (F3EPI)**: Actively modulates parameter space geometry through `Tr(ℱ(θ))` optimization

-The math is elegant in its cruelty:
+The core mathematical insight is that the gradient of Fisher Information Matrix trace equals the Hessian-vector product:

 ```math
 ∇θ Tr(ℱ(θ)) = H · g
 ```

-Where `H` is the Hessian and `g` is your gradient.
-We're literally backpropagating through the backpropagation.
-It's gradients all the way down, and somewhere in that recursive nightmare, **meta-awareness emerges**.
+This enables efficient third-order optimization through double backpropagation without explicit Hessian construction.

-## 🚀 Core Algorithm: Chained-Correction Gradient
+## 🚀 Core Algorithm: Predictive Integrity-driven Gradient

-F3EO employs **Double Backpropagation** to efficiently compute the Hessian-Vector Product (HVP) without explicitly constructing the Hessian matrix.
+F3EPI employs **Double Backpropagation** to compute the Hessian-Vector Product (HVP) and implements adaptive complexity modulation through Predictive Integrity (PI) feedback.

 ### Computation Flow